SuiMachine/SuiMachine.github.io/_posts/2016-12-15-colobot-earth-codes.markdown

 	goto(item.position);
 	drop();
 	move(-5);

-	while(!researched(ResearchTracked))
+	//Wait till the Tracks for Bots are researched while(!researched(ResearchTracked))
 	{
 		wait(1);
 	}

-	file handle();
+	//Prapre reading the code from a file file handle();
 	handle.open("getCubeToShip.txt", "r");

+	//Read the file till the end
 	string o_str = "";
 	while(not handle.eof())
 	{
 		o_str += handle.readln() + "\n";
 	}

-	item.factory(TrackedGrabber, o_str);
+	//Tell the factory to construct TrackedGrabber and send it the code we've read item.factory(TrackedGrabber, o_str);

-	item = radar(PowerCell);
+	//Get the PowerCell and place it in TrackedGrabber when it's built item = radar(PowerCell);
 	goto(item.position);
 	grab();